Spanish Tomato and Garlic On Toast (Pan Tumaca Recipe)

 Toasted garlic bread and garlic on a wooden board, topped with fresh tomato and olive oil.
 A typical Spanish breakfast.

 Toast the bread until well browned.
-If your bread is too thin or soft, it will soak quickly.
+If your bread is too thin or soft, it will soak up the tomato and oil quickly, leading to soaking bread.
 Sturdy sourdough works best.

 Toasted sourdough garlic bread on a wooden board, topped with fresh tomato and olive oil.